graph-gophers/graphql-go/README.md

 - `Logger(logger log.Logger)` is used to log panics during query execution.
 It defaults to `exec.DefaultLogger`.
 - `PanicHandler(panicHandler errors.PanicHandler)` is used to transform panics into errors during query execution.
 It defaults to `errors.DefaultPanicHandler`.
 - `DisableIntrospection()` disables introspection queries.
-- `DirectiveVisitors()` adds directive visitor implementations to the schema.
-See examples/directives/authorization for an example.

 ### Custom Errors